TheMannu/Devops-Tools-Installation-Configurations/EBS.md

 Fast Snapshot Restore (FSR)
-FSR increases the speed of restoring EBS using Snapshots that is stored in S3 Need to be enabled for each Sanpshot before restoration
+FSR increases the speed of restoring EBS using Snapshots that is stored in S3 Need to be enabled for each Sanpshot before restoration It can be enabled for snapshots up to 16 TiB in size.